drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ) PRIMARY KEY (PetID);
 ```

-3. Try to add some records to the tables
+3. Add some records to the tables.

 __Note:__ The primary keys for this database are not integers, but 36 character strings.
 These keys are meant to be universally unique identifiers (UUIDs).
-You could just enter any unique strings less than or equal to 36 characters and it would work.
-If you want to generate proper UUIDs though, you can make the following request in a browser, and at the top of the page a UUID will be shown.
+You could enter any unique strings less than or equal to 36 characters and it would work.
+If you want to generate proper UUIDs though, you can make the following request in a browser and at the top of the page, a UUID will be shown.

 ```
 https://duckduckgo.com/?q=uuid
 ```

 ## Bonus Task 4.
-Creating PostgreSQL database
+Creating a PostgreSQL database

 1. Create a second database in your Spanner instance.
 This time, choose PostgreSQL when prompted to select a database dialect.